satishphd/Rtree-Topdown-version/README.md

 # Rtree-Topdown-version
 Guttman's Rtree Code with Example

+librtree-master.zip should be built first.

-test.c contains the rtree construction and building functions and a test case.
+test.c contains the rtree construction and building functions with a test case.

 **Compilation:**
 gcc test.c ../libtree.a -I/fall21/librtree/librtree-master/include -lm